Quick Look: Top 5 Bitcoin Mining Software Platforms

 Cudo Miner is a multi-algorithm CPU and GPU miner that can automatically choose the most profitable currency to mine and then convert your earnings to Bitcoin.

 You can also choose to be paid in other cryptocurrencies instead of Bitcoin, including Ethereum, Monero, or Ravencoin.

 You may find other miners to be more efficient with certain cryptocurrencies.
-For example, we noticed a lower hash rate with Cudo Miner when mining Monero than when we ran XMrig directly.
+For example, Benzinga noticed a lower hash rate with Cudo Miner when mining Monero than when testers ran XMrig directly.
 XMrig is the open-source miner used by Cudo Miner to mine Monero.

-To be fair, we didn’t experiment with optimization settings, which Cudo Miner does support.
+To be fair, the team didn’t experiment with optimization settings, which Cudo Miner does support.

 Cudo Miner’s benefit is are ease of use.
 You can be up and running in minutes and the user interface is intuitive.
 The software can also run automatically in the background, allowing you to put your computer to work when not in use.